ROBUST ELECTRONIC DESIGN

 5. Can be easily adapted/enhanced to meet new and changing requirements.

-Our President, John R. Barnes, is a Professional Engineer licensed in the state of Kentucky, a NARTE-Certified Electromagnetic Compatibility Engineer, a NARTE-Certified Electrostatic Discharge Control Engineer, a Senior Member of the IEEE, and an Advanced-class amateur radio operator.
-He has written three books, Electronic System Design: Interference and Noise Control Techniques, that was published in English and Russian, and Robust Electronic Design Reference Book, Volumes 1 and 2, which came out in March 2004.
-He has also written articles on designing electronics for electrostatic discharge (ESD) immunity for Printed Circuit Design and Conformity magazines.
+Our President, John R. Barnes, is a Professional Engineer (PE) licensed in the state of Kentucky, a NARTE-Certified Electromagnetic Compatibility Engineer (NCE), a NARTE-Certified Electromagnetic Compatibility Technician (NCT), a NARTE-Certified Electrostatic Discharge Control Engineer (ESDC Eng), a NARTE-Certified Electrostatic Discharge Control Technician (ESDC Tech), a NARTE-Certified Product Safety Engineer (PSE), a Senior Member of the IEEE (SM IEEE), and an Advanced-class amateur radio operator.
+He has written three books: Electronic System Design: Interference and Noise Control Techniques, which was published in English in 1987 and in Russian in 1990; and Robust Electronic Design Reference Book, Volumes I and II, which came out in 2004.
+John has also written articles on designing electronics for electrostatic discharge (ESD) immunity for Printed Circuit Design and Conformity magazines.

-Robust Electronic Design, Inc. and dBi Corporation may be contacted by:
+dBi Corporation can be contacted by: